ebi-pf-team/interproscan-docs/docs/HowToDownload.rst

-Obtaining a copy of InterProScan 5
+Obtaining a copy of InterProScan
 ==================================

 Firstly check your system satisfies the :ref:`Installation requirements`.
 To install the InterProScan 5 software you then need to complete the following steps:

 - Install the core InterProScan
-- Install/configure the Pre-calculated Match Lookup
+- Configure the Pre-calculated Match Lookup

 Obtaining the core InterProScan software
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~